rishabkharidhi/rishabkharidhi.github.io/index.md

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+cta: Contact # the heading for your CTA section
 cta_description: Lets connect! # a description to be desplayed below the heading and above the content
 cta_button: mailto:rishab.kharidhi@colorado.edu # a link to an external website or to media
-cta_button_label: contact # the label on the button
+cta_button_label: send me an email! # the label on the button

 ---
 [//]: # (write a bit about yourself here)